Governor Mills, Maine Emergency Management Agency Urge Maine People To Prepare For Rain, High Winds, Coastal Flooding And Freezing Temperatures Ahead of Major Winter Storm

 - Only use crystal clear K-1 kerosene in kerosene heaters.
 Never overfill it.
 Use the heater in a well-ventilated room away from curtains and other flammable items.

-For further tips or resources on heating during the winter months, visit the Winter Heating Guide produced by the Governor’s Energy Office.
+For further tips or resources on heating during the winter months, vist the Winter Heating Guide produced by the Governor's Energy Office.